 We held the Food Loss Challenge Festival at Aeon Kasai Store over three days starting February 19, 2016.
-As part of the food loss measures, one of which is Tokyo's "Model project to promote the sustainable use of resources", PR activities were conducted in shopping places along with the Tokyo Metropolitan Government Bureau of Environment and Food Loss Challenge Project, and awareness-raising and information problem was carried out.
+As part of the food loss measures, one of which is Tokyo's "Model project to promote the sustainable use of resources", PR activities were conducted in shopping places along with the Tokyo Metropolitan Government Bureau of Environment and Food Loss Challenge Project, and awareness-raising and information dissemination about the food loss problem was carried out.